jameslovallo/ardi/README.md

 ### Template

-The bundled template library is called [μhtml](https://www.npmjs.com/package/uhtml). μhtml is comfortably JSX-like and is very similar to how Lit works.
-With μhtml, you create your templates using a tagged template literal.
+[μhtml](https://www.npmjs.com/package/uhtml) is the default template library, and it's just like JSX except you create your templates using a tagged template literal. μhtml is extremely efficient.
 When the component's state changes, instead of re-rendering the entire component, μhtml makes tiny, surgical DOM updates as-needed.
-This makes rendering extremely efficient and removes the need for manual memoization of component data.

 #### Event Handlers